 Knitting looms and boards are reasonably difficult to find in Australia, you probably won't find them in traditional craft stores.
 And don't bother trying Amazon if you are Australian, very few of the suppliers will ship to Australia, but if you live elsewhere you could give it a go:

-There are no problems with getting the books and dvd's shipped internationally, but if you are going to buy a DVD please make sure that the one you are buying either plays in your region or is for all regions.
+There are no problems with getting the books and DVD's shipped internationally, but if you are going to buy a DVD please make sure that the one you are buying will either play in your region or is for all regions.